Certified Kubernetes Administrator Exam Series (Part-9): Troubleshooting

 Services allow for host discovery and load balancing across nodes.
 Several problems may cause a service to stop working correctly, making an application inaccessible.

-It is important to make sure the service has its endpoints correctly configured and active.
-The number of endpoints should also match with the PODs expected to be accessed using the service.
+It is important to ensure the service has its endpoints correctly configured and active.
+The endpoints should match the Pods expected to be accessed using the service.
 To view a service’s endpoints, the following command is used:

-If a service is missing any endpoints, it’s time to list the PODs using its labels.
+To check if a service is missing endpoints, list the Pods using its labels.
 This is achieved using the command:

-If there are PODs expected to be on the list but missing, then their labels and selectors are edited to point to the intended service.
+If there are Pods expected to be on the list but are missing, edit their labels and selectors to point to the intended service.

 Control Plane Failure